 If the oats are too thick for your liking, feel free to add some more milk to thin them out.

-Make these in a large bowl and scoop out in individual bowls later or to save time, you can make them in individual portion in mason jars.
+Make these in a large bowl and scoop them out in individual bowls later or to save time, you can make them in individual portions in mason jars.
 Just grab one jar and you have a healthy and nourishing breakfast on the go.